neomundi-io/use-case-rico-observation-to-admissibility/payloads/05_rico_assessment.md

 NeoMundi identifies an observation that may require review.

-RiCo determines whether that observation is admissible for execution.
+RiCo performs Admissibility Determination.

+The Runtime Execution Boundary (REB) governs execution.

 UNKNOWN is not failure.